siduction/sddm-theme-deepspace/README.md

 (irc: #siduction / #siduction-de on irc.oftc.net)

-For example, no successfully logged in lastUser is displayed!
+For example, no successfully logged in lastUser is displayed, because of security reasons.

-There is no chance to activate it via /etc/sddm.conf, you have to manually edit the Main.qml because of a bug
+There is no chance to activate/deactivate it via /etc/sddm.conf, i tested it and it dosen't work.

-For example, no successfully logged in lastUser is displayed!

-There is no chance to activate it via /etc/sddm.conf, you have to manually edit the Main.qml, because of a bug found here:
+so you have to manually edit the Main.qml, because of a bug found here:

 https://bugzilla.redhat.com/show_bug.cgi?id=1238889